 Often every gym training session includes a degree of shadow boxing.
 It’s beneficial for many reasons, not least the way it helps you warm up and freely think about movement and striking.
 This, and considering the fact it requires no equipment and very little space, is why you should frequently shadow box outside of formal training – whether it be as a warm up to a longer exercise session or simply something to get your mind and body working.
 Either way, it is one of the best ways to build your understanding and skills outside of the gym as it enables you to visualise, experiment and improve.

 By doing so, you will arrive at your gym sessions with ideas around striking, combinations, defence, offense, movement and more.
 This preparation will help you maximise your gym sessions too and enable you to consistently refine and improve both in and out of the gym.
-Read this article to learn ways of optimising and innovating your shadow boxing.

 A useful ways of learning new skills, developing existing ones and getting unique perspectives is by talking about Muay Thai with fellow fighters and practitioners.
 Building a network, whether in person or virtually, of like-minded individuals with whom you have interesting conversations, where you can ask questions, contribute with ideas and debate, is a fruitful way of building your overall competence.